 The process of machine learning generally involves several key steps:

 - Model Evaluation: After training, the model’s performance is assessed using the unseen test data.
-Metrics like accuracy, precision, and recall are used to understand how well the model generalizes to new data.
+Metrics like accuracy, precision, recall, and F1-score are used to understand how well the model generalizes to new data.
+In 2026, explainable AI (XAI) metrics are also gaining importance to understand why a model makes certain predictions.

-- Parameter Tuning: Based on the evaluation, the model’s parameters (or the algorithm itself) might be adjusted to improve performance.
-This is an iterative process.
+- Parameter Tuning: Based on the evaluation, the model’s hyperparameters (or the algorithm itself) might be adjusted to improve performance.
+This is an iterative process, often guided by automated hyperparameter optimization techniques like grid search or Bayesian optimization, which significantly speed up finding the best settings.

-- Deployment: Once satisfied with the performance, the model can be deployed to make predictions or decisions on new, real-world data.
+- Deployment: Once satisfied with the performance, the model is deployed into a production environment where it can make predictions on new, real-world data.
+Continuous monitoring and retraining are essential to maintain performance as data drifts over time.

 The Main Types of Machine Learning